neelmewada/CrystalEngine/README.md

 * **EditorCore**: Implements Asset processing and serves as the foundation of the editor & host tools.
 * **EditorSystem**: Host/editor implementation of the System module i.e. Engine.
-* **CrystalEditor**: Contains all the editor related GUI and features and uses CrystalWidgets.
+* **CrystalEditor**: Contains all the editor related GUI and features and uses Fusion for the widgets.

 # Screenshots